 Little Caesars Arena is more than just the home sporting venue for the NHL’s Detroit Red Wings and the NBA’s Detroit Pistons.
 It’s an entertainment mecca, a key cog in the ongoing revitalization of Detroit, and a bridge between downtown and midtown Detroit.
-Barton Malow, in partnership with Hunt and White Construction (BMHW), was proud to take on this significant undertaking and completed the project on time for a series of kickoff concerts and Pistons/Red Wings home openers.
+A leading NHL arena builder, Barton Malow, in partnership with Hunt and White Construction (BMHW), was proud to take on this significant undertaking and completed the project on time for a series of kickoff concerts and Pistons/Red Wings home openers.

 Budget + Schedule

 The initial Little Caesars Arena project budget was $450 million; however, this was early in development when it was slated to only host the Red Wings.
 The late addition of the Pistons as a tenant changed the scope of the project and increased the contract amount to $862 million.
 Even with the late changes to accommodate the Pistons, the arena was still completed within the 28-month construction schedule, on budget, and with quality that surpassed even the original lofty expectations.

 Olympia Development of Michigan presented a bold design for the new, state-of-the-art arena, and the BMHW team delivered.
 Little Caesars Arena stands eight stories tall, with the bowl floor 40 feet below street level.
 Gondola seating, a large SkyDeck modular tension wire grid system, and a suspended steel frame hanging from the roof make it visually stunning from the inside.